7B-Things/push-button-switch/docs/assembly/assemble.md

 The rubber bands suspend the cap within the body of the switch, and stand in for something like a metal coil spring.
 A small size of rubber bands are used here, but there are other sizes of rubber bands or windings that may also work.
 This is just the configuration that has been found to work the best in testing.

 **WARNING:** The rubber bands are typically used in dental applications and may contain latex.
 If you have a latex allergy, take the proper precautions such as wearing gloves.
 The rubber bands will be enclosed within the switch after it is fully assembled and should not come in contact with the user during normal operation.
+However, this inclusion of latex should always been noted.

 Using a pair of tweezers, loop a [1/4 Inch Heavy Rubber Band]{Qty:4} between one of the pegs on the rubber band mounts and the peg on the switch body.
 This can take some patience, but the pegs are tapered so that the rubber bands will not slip off during use.
 The first set of pegs with the (orange) rubber band on it should look like the following.